iArunava/scratchai/CONTRIBUTING.md

     - learner.py - the file which helps to train
   - imgutils.py - file to contain all image utility functions
   - version.py - stores version related information
+  - attacks
+    - attacks - Stores implementation of all available attacks

 tests
-   - test_nets - ensures all modules are behaving in an expected fashion
+   - test_nets.py     - ensures all modules are behaving in an expected fashion
-   - test_learners - ensures learners are behaving in an expected fashion
+   - test_learners.py - ensures learners are behaving in an expected fashion
+   - test_attacks.py  - ensures all attacks are working okay.
+   - test_utils.py    - ensures all utils functions are working as expected